 INTRODUCTION

-As endoscopic procedures continue to increase in complexity, adequate monitoring of vital signs, specifically, respiratory status and ventilation, are of utmost importance[1].
+As endoscopic procedures continue to increase in complexity, adequate monitoring of vital signs, specifically respiratory status and ventilation, are of utmost importance[1].
 Accurate monitoring of oxygenation and ventilation status is critical during the intra-operative and post-operative period[2].
 Monitoring ventilation appropriately is a crucial yet challenging aspect of patient management.
 The importance of monitoring respiratory rate as a key vital sign has been well defined in medicine[3].
 An abrupt alteration in respiratory rate can help detect changes in the status of a patient during a crucial period where modifications in management might be needed[3].
 Respiratory monitoring is important for both patients receiving general anesthesia as well as those who require moderate sedation.
-Patients who do not require anesthesia, but are at high risk of respiratory compromise given a multitude of co-morbidities, including underlying respiratory or cardiovascular disease, also need to be closely monitored.
+Patients who do not require anesthesia but are at high risk of respiratory compromise given a multitude of co-morbidities, including underlying respiratory or cardiovascular disease, also need to be closely monitored.
 A recent study revealed that at least 5%-10% of patients undergoing surgery experienced some type of pulmonary complication[4].
 That risk more than doubles to as high as 22% in high risk patient populations[4].

-Respiratory problems, including but not limited to hypercarbia, hypoxemia, apnea and respiratory arrest are among the most common adverse events seen in the perioperative period, especially as a complication of anesthesia used during gastrointestinal endoscopy[5].
+Respiratory problems, including but not limited to hypercarbia, hypoxemia, apnea, and respiratory arrest, are among the most common adverse events seen in the perioperative period, especially as a complication of anesthesia used during gastrointestinal endoscopy[5].
 Significant respiratory complications include pneumonia, respiratory failure, atelectasis, sepsis, and even cardiac arrest[6,7].
 In addition, poor monitoring of ventilation can result in exacerbation of chronic conditions and other pulmonary diseases.
 Therefore, given the high risk of any endoscopic or surgical procedure for possible post-operative pulmonary sequelae, close monitoring of respiratory parameters provides clinical information that may help reduce morbidity and mortality[5,8,9].
-Standards have been developed by the American Society of Anesthesiologists (ASA) which state that during the use of all anesthetics, a patient’s oxygenation, ventilation, circulation, and temperature should be continuously evaluated[10].
+Standards have been developed by the American Society of Anesthesiologists (ASA) that state that during the use of all anesthetics, a patient’s oxygenation, ventilation, circulation, and temperature should be continuously evaluated[10].
 Continual monitoring for the presence of expired carbon dioxide with the use of capnography has been advocated as the standard of care and recommended by ASA to be utilized in any gastrointestinal endoscopic procedure utilizing moderate or deep sedation.
 It is important to note that, although capnography has been used as the standard of care in critical care settings and operating rooms, the hardware is expensive, cumbersome to transfer, and results are influenced by secretions and moisture.
-In addition, when carbon dioxide insufflation is utilized, particularly of upper endoscopic procedures, the use of the CO2 gas confounds the capnography monitoring by elevating the end tidal CO2 level leading clinicians to falsely assume that profound hypoventilation is occurring.
+In addition, when carbon dioxide insufflation is utilized, particularly of upper endoscopic procedures, the use of the CO2 gas confounds the capnography monitoring by elevating the end tidal CO2 level, leading clinicians to assume falsely that profound hypoventilation is occurring.